amperka/MobyDig/API.md

 ### `void display(String string, uint8_t position, uint8_t width, uint8_t flags = SEGM8_ALIGN_LEFT)`

 Prints fixed `width` number or text line to the `position` of output buffer, using formatting `flags`.
-Note: the `.` sign - does not occupy a separate module at the output, but is displayed in the previous module.
+Moves the contents of the buffer to the indicator daisy-chain Note: the `.` sign does not occupy a separate module at the output, but is displayed in the previous module.

-When printing text strings, the interpretation of characters in indicator segments is used; for unsupported characters **K, M, N, V, W, X, Z**, an `underscore` is displayed.
+When printing text strings, the interpretation of characters in indicator segments is used; for unsupported characters **K, M, N, V, W, X, Z**, an `underscore` is displayed (segment **a**).

 - `number`: integer or floating point numbers.
 - `string`: text line.
-- `position`: start position of printable area.
+- `position`: starting position of the output of a string or number in the internal buffer.
-- `width`: a segM8 modules count, needed for the number or text representation.
+- `width`: the number of elements of the internal buffer, and, accordingly, SegM8 modules, necessary for the number or text representation.
 - `precission`: decimal places count of a float.
 - `flags`: formatting flags.
 You can add somewhat consistent flags separated by `|` sign.